Before my entry into the media Industry

 During phase II I was also able to go back to my favorite dentist in North Haven to get my teeth cleaned.

 But phase II did not include vacations (at least not in our world).
-Vacations for now were a distant memory…we are not looking to fly anywhere for a long while nor were we even remotely interested in taking super long car trips so Staycations in Connecticut were going to become our new option.
+Vacations for now were a distant memory…we are not looking to fly anywhere for a long while nor were we even remotely interested in taking super long car trips so Staycations in Connecticut including home movie dates were going to become our new option.

-Here’s what I think: suddenly in this CO19 world the little things that we used to take for granted have become big things…spending quality time with family members, heading to a performance at a live theater or concert hall, meeting up with my girlfriends for dinner, etc.
+Here’s what I think: suddenly in this Covid 19 world the little things that we used to take for granted have become big things…spending quality time with family members, heading to a performance at a live theater or concert hall, meeting up with my girlfriends for dinner, etc.

 But despite everything I still commit to remaining positive, optimistic and focused as we are truly all in this together.
 And because of that, I choose to wear my mask in public.